Capstone-Projecto/main-growthy/README.md

 **Description :**

-> Endpoint for user registration
+> Handles the registration logic for new users.

 **Request Body :**

-- Name      : The name od the user
+- Name      : Name of the user
-- Email     : The email of the user
+- Email     : Email of the user
-- Password  : The password of the user
+- Password  : Password of the user

 **Response :**

 - Status Code : 200 (OK)
-- Body		      : JSON object containing a success message and the generated JWT token
+- Body		      : Object containing a success message, the generated token, and the name of the user.

 **Error Response :**
-- Status Code : 404 (Not Found)
+- Status Code : 409 (Conflict)
 - Body		      : Error message if there was an internal server error
+-
 <br>

 ## User Route